VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 An individual making a non-confidential report to the University, who does not wish to share their name, does not wish for an investigation to take place, or does not want a formal resolution pursued, may make such a request to the Title IX Coordinator.
 The University evaluates such requests in light of the duty to ensure the safety of the campus and comply with legal obligations to provide a safe, non-discriminatory environment for the entire University community.
 In cases indicating pattern predation, threats, weapons, and/or violence, the University will likely be unable to honor a request for confidentiality.

-A Complainant has the right, and can expect, to have reports taken seriously by the University when formally reported, and to have those incidents investigated and properly resolved through the grievance process.
-A Complainant can also expect that the University will take any retaliation seriously.
+A complainant has the right, and can expect, to have reports taken seriously by the University when formally reported, and to have those incidents investigated and properly resolved through the grievance process.
+A complainant can also expect that the University will take any retaliation seriously.

 3. Criminal reports to law enforcement